Our Work

 ABC Breakfast Program

-The Children of Abaco have been through a lot in the last three years.
+The Children of Abaco have been through a lot in the last four years.
 Many families are still struggling to put food on the table due to the devastating impact of Hurricane Dorian and a Global Pandemic in a tourist driven economy.
 As a result, children in Abaco often come to school without the benefit of a healthy breakfast.

 The Abaco Strong Breakfast for Children Program provides breakfast for almost 200 children in attendance at The Coopers Town Primary School in North Abaco in order to improve the chance of academic and personal success for each child.